Ajayrathore20/Base-Apparel-web-page/README.md

 ## Useful resources

-1. <a href="https://www.figma.com/">Figma</a> - Paste your design image to check the size of containers, width, etc.
+1. <a /">Figma</a> - Paste your design image to check the size of containers, width, etc.
-2. <a href="https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi">Perfect Pixel</a> - Awesome Chrome extension that helps you to match the pixels of the provided design.
+2. <a ">Perfect Pixel</a> - Awesome Chrome extension that helps you to match the pixels of the provided design.

 ## Acknowledgments

-A big thank you to anyone providing feedback on my <a href="https://www.frontendmentor.io/solutions/base-apparel-coming-soon-page-KdvKyw8NE#comment-62207992f54ba279579c06ec">solution</a>.
+A big thank you to anyone providing feedback on my <a">solution</a>.
 It definitely helps to find new ways to code and find easier solutions!